Overview of IRS Tax Forgiveness Programs

 IRS Fresh Start Initiative

-The Fresh Start is not a program or a specific resolution that the IRS offers.
+The Fresh Start is not a program or a specific resolution that the IRS offers, and there is no fresh start application.
 Instead, this refers to a series of reforms to the IRS code that makes it easier for people to pay off their taxes.
 More taxpayers now qualify for IRS tax forgiveness programs like installment plans and OICs.
 Moreover, due to the Fresh Start Initiative, the IRS rarely files liens for taxpayers who owe under $10,000.

 The IRS Tax Debt Relief Program